jpype-project/jpype/doc/userguide.rst

 Importing Java classes
 ======================

-As Java classes are remote from Python cannot be created nor extended with Python they must be imported.
+As Java classes are remote from Python and can neither be created nor extended within Python, they must be imported.
 JPype provides three different methods for creating classes.
 The highest level API is the use of the import system.
 To import a Java class, one must first import the optional module ``jpype.imports`` which has the effect of binding the Java package system